How Choose Your Judges makes its recommendations

 Another challenge with this method is that we must choose the right language to present the substantive issues to the voter.
 We must be careful about the language we use, so we avoid value-laden words.
 Instead of “Would you prefer a judge who tends to protect the rights of a criminal defendant,” or “Would you prefer a judge who tends to support law enforcement,” we opt for a neutral description of the type of case:

-[Would you prefer a judge who tends to vote] in favor of the prosecutor’s position
+Would you prefer a judge who tends to vote in favor of the prosecutor’s position or in favor of the defendant’s position?”

 Finally, we faced a problem when we had data about one candidate in a race but not another.
 Frequently an incumbent judge is running for re-election against an attorney who has never been a judge before and thus has not established any kind of voting record.
 Luckily, we can still gather pedigree information about each candidate, so the voter will have some information about the challenger.
 We still included substantive information about the incumbent so that the voter can determine how well his or her preferences match up to the incumbent’s voting record.
 In these cases, the quiz results will still provide a recommendation to the voter, but it will include a disclaimer that not all the information about the challenger is available.